open-horizon/anax/docs/agreement_bot_api.md

 ## 1. {{site.data.keyword.horizon}} Agreement Bot Remote APIs

 The following APIs can be run from a remote node.
-They are secure APIs, which means you need to run with HTTPS and with a CA certificate file that is provided by the Agreenent Bot.
+They are secure APIs, which means you need to run with HTTPS and with a CA certificate file that is provided by the Agreement Bot.
 You also need to provide your user name and password (or API key) from the Exchange for verification and authentication.
 For example:

 ```bash
 curl -sLX GET -w %{http_code} --cacert <cert_file_name> -u myord/myusername:mypassword --data @- https://123.456.78.9:8083/deploycheck/deploycompatible